syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 }
 {% endhighlight %}

-N> SfPopupLayout.ShowAtTouchPoint() is not applicable for Type B.

 Run the previous sample to get the following output on iOS, Android, and Windows Phone devices.

 ![](GettingStarted_images/ShowAtTouchPoint.png)

+N> SfPopupLayout.ShowAtTouchPoint() is not applicable for Type B.

 ## Relative positioning

+SfPopupLayout can be shown at the relative position by using the following method.

 ### SfPopupLayout.ShowRelativeToView(View, RelativePosition)